tommytracey/DeepRL-P3-Collaboration-Competition/README.md

 ## Future Improvements
 - **Experiment with other algorithms** &mdash; Tuning the DDPG algorithm required a lot of trial and error.
 Perhaps another algorithm such as [Trust Region Policy Optimization (TRPO)](https://arxiv.org/abs/1502.05477), [Proximal Policy Optimization (PPO)](Proximal Policy Optimization Algorithms), or [Distributed Distributional Deterministic Policy Gradients (D4PG)](https://arxiv.org/abs/1804.08617) would be more robust.
 - **Add *prioritized* experience replay** &mdash; Rather than selecting experience tuples randomly, prioritized replay selects experiences based on a priority value that is correlated with the magnitude of error.
 This can improve learning by increasing the probability that rare and important experience vectors are sampled.
+- **Batch Normalization** &mdash; I did not use batch normalization on this project, but I probably should have.
+I've used batch normalization many times in the past when building convolutional neural networks (CNN), in order to squash pixel values.
+But, it didn't occur to me that it would be to this project.
+This is an aspect of this [Google DeepMind paper](https://arxiv.org/pdf/1509.02971.pdf) that has proved tremendously useful in my implementation of other projects.
+  - Similar to the exploding gradient issue mentioned above, running computations on large input values and model parameters can inhibit learning.
+Batch normalization addresses this problem by scaling the features to be within the same range throughout the model and across different environments and units.
+In additional to normalizing each dimension to have unit mean and variance, the range of values is often much smaller, typically between 0 and 1.
+  - You can find batch normalization implemented [here](https://github.com/tommytracey/DeepRL-P2-Continuous-Control/blob/master/model.py#L41) for the actor, and [here](https://github.com/tommytracey/DeepRL-P2-Continuous-Control/blob/master/model.py#L75) for the critic, within `model.py` of the source code of my previous project.

 ##### &nbsp;
 ##### &nbsp;